rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

 retired judge.

 The Khosla Commission, the Shah Nawaz Commission, and the Mukerjee Commission are all investigating the death of Netaji S C Bose in a plane crash in Taiwan en route to Tokyo.
 Of course, only Mukerjee Commission was headed by a retired judge.
-GD Khosla was a bureaucrat, and Shanawaz Khan was a politician.
+GD Khosla was an ex-bureaucrat, and Shanawaz Khan was a politician belonging to Congress Party.
 The conclusions of these commissions are in the public domain, and none could conclusively answer the central question of Netaji's death in a plane crash, instead opening up many new issues.
 The commission of inquiry by retired judges is the most abused form of judicial remedy against potentially explosive public anger.
 The retired judges see it as an opportunity to remain in the reckoning and seek multiple extensions of time to file reports.
 When they finally file the reports, they favor what the appointing